How to find the best coffee shops in Omaha

 • Are water filters visible or mentioned?
 (Clean water is essential for good coffee.)

 A shop that takes pride in its coffee will be happy to explain its process.
-If staff seem indifferent or can’t answer basic questions, it’s a red flag.
+If staff seem indifferent or cant answer basic questions, its a red flag.

 Step 8: Track Your Experiences